José Cueto y Díez de la Maza

-José Carlos Cueto y Díez de la Maza O.P.
-(4 November 1839 - 17 August 1908) was a Spanish prelate of the Roman Catholic church who served as Bishop of Canarias.
+José Carlos Cueto y Díez de la Maza OP (4 November 1839 - 17 August 1908) was a Spanish prelate of the Roman Catholic church who served as Bishop of Canarias.

 Biography

-He was born in 1839 and ordained as a Dominican piest in 1863 as a member of the Order of Preachers.
+He was born in 1839 and ordained as a priest in the Order of Preachers in 1863.
 On 27 September 1891 Pope Leo XIII appointed him Bishop of Canarias, which serves three of Canary Islands (Gran Canaria, Lanzarote and Fuerteventura).
 In 1895 he founded the Dominican Congregation Missionaries of the Holy Family.

 Death

 He died in office on 17 August 1908.

+Beatification

+His beatification process has been initiated in 2002 and the inquiry was closed on diocesan level in 2007.